 For function_num, we provide the number 9, which corresponds to the "SUM" operation.
 For reference, we use the full range for the amounts in column F, which is F7:F19.
 SUBTOTAL automatically ignores the 4 rows hidden by the filter applied to column C, and returns $21.17, the sum of the 9 visible amounts in column F.

 Note that SUBTOTAL always ignores values in rows that are hidden with a filter.
-If you are hiding rows manually (i.e. right-click > Hide), use this version of the formula instead:
+To ignore rows that are hidden manually (i.e. right-click > Hide), use 109 for function_num instead of 9:

 =SUBTOTAL(109,B7:B16) // sum and ignore manually hidden